Beloved feline friend or bird-murderer? Coexistence with birds and cats - BC SPCA

 Beloved feline friend or bird-murderer?
 Coexistence with birds and cats

-In North America, domestic cats kill hundreds of millions of wild birds and mammals each year.
-But with a few simple changes, it is possible for cats and birds to coexist!
+In North America, domestic cats injure or kill hundreds of millions of wild birds and mammals each year.
+But with a few simple changes, it’s possible for cats and birds to coexist!

 Did you know that even a small scratch from a cat will likely kill a bird?
-Cats have bacteria in their mouths that is harmful to birds, which can be transferred by bites and scratches.
-Birds caught by cats need to be treated with specialized antibiotics, even if the bird doesn’t look injured.
-Do not try to care for birds yourself – call the BC SPCA Animal Helpline at 1-855-622-7722 for advice on bringing the bird to a wildlife rehabilitator.
+Cats have bacteria in their mouths that are harmful to birds and can be transferred by bites and scratches.
+Birds caught by cats need to be treated by wildlife professionals with specialized antibiotics, even if they don’t appear injured.
+Don’t try to care for birds yourself — contact your local wildlife rehabilitation centre for assistance or call the BC SPCA Animal Helpline at 1-855-622-7722 for advice.

-Cat love to climb and perch!
-You can make the indoors more exciting by adding scratching posts, cat trees and perches near doors or windows where they can see outside.
+• Add scratching posts, cat trees and perches near doors or windows where your cat can see outside.

 Learn more about keeping cats indoors.